Explain the Biblical theme of suffering.

 Key Books

-- Psalms: Many psalms express deep anguish and suffering, reflecting human emotions and the quest for divine comfort.
+- Psalms: Many psalms express deep anguish and suffering, while also affirming faith in God’s deliverance.

-- 2 Corinthians: Paul discusses his own sufferings and the comfort he finds in God, emphasizing the purpose of suffering in the life of believers.
+- Romans: Paul discusses the redemptive purpose of suffering in the life of a believer.

 Summary